Deconfounding Imitation Learning with Variational Inference: Multi-armed bandit experiment

-\paragraph{Implementation details} The inference model $q_{\phi}$ is implemented as an RNN with GRU architecture~\cite{cho2014properties} with a hidden layer of 256 units.
+The inference model $q_{\phi}$ is implemented as an RNN with GRU architecture~\cite{cho2014properties} with a hidden layer of 256 units.
 Before the RNN, the observation is preprocessed by an MLP with two hidden layers of size 256 units and output size 32.
 The action is preprocessed by a linear transformation to a 32 dimensional vector.
 The outputs of the RNN are processed by a linear transformation to a vector which parametrizes the latent distribution.
 The latent distribution is a 256 dimensional Gaussian.
 One half of the predicted vector represents the mean of the latent distribution and the other half, after softplus activation has been applied to it represents the variance.

 The decoder is an MLP with two hidden layers of size 256 and a linear output layer.
 It uses the same input preprocessing networks for the observations and actions as the inference model.
 The policy is an MLP, which takes the latent sample, and an observation as inputs.
 It uses the same observation embedding network as the other networks and then has two hidden layers with 256 units each.

-The naive behavioral cloning baseline uses the same network architecture as the deconfounded algorithm, except it does not represent the belief as a probabilistic latent variable and therefore there is no sampling step.
+The naive BC baseline uses the same network architecture as the deconfounded algorithm, except it does not represent the belief as a probabilistic latent variable and therefore there is no sampling step.
 It just directly passes output of the trajectory encoder as the input to the policy network.
+All of the MLPs use ReLU activations.
+All networks are optimized using the Adam optimizer~\citep{kingma2014adam} with default settings from PyTorch~\citep{paszke2019pytorch}, except for the learning rate.